-Top Holiday Events
+Top Holiday Events In Philadelphia

 Parades, light displays and community-wide celebrations make Philadelphia very merry, indeed

 The City of Brotherly Love embraces the most wonderful time of the year, hosting a festive array of iconic holiday attractions.

 Whether you’re looking to skate the brand-new ice rink at The Piazza at Schmidt’s, shop the popular German-style Christmas Market at Love Park, or check out Reading Terminal Market’s well-loved holiday railroad, the region is sure to get you into the holiday spirit.

 See why the holidays are a great time to visit Philadelphia with our must-see holiday attractions, below.

 Dates: November 28-January 1